 If you crave a bit of solitude, the resort also has its own nature trail and offers a free shuttle to nearby Sabino Canyon, home of one of Tucson's most popular hikes, Seven Falls.

 4. JW Marriott Tucson Starr Pass Resort & Spa

 Accommodation: JW Marriott Tucson Starr Pass Resort & Spa

 Set in a stunning hillside location with fantastic views out over Tucson, the JW Marriott Tucson Starr Pass Resort and Spa envelops their guests in luxury.
 The list of activities on offer here is extensive.

 Enjoy a round of golf on one of the three courses, laze by the pool, and if you need to unwind, the Hashani Spa will tease out all your stress and leave you feeling rejuvenated.
 Kids can spend their day on the lazy river.
 At the end of the day, retire to your oversized guest room, with the finest linens and amenities, and catch the sunset from your private balcony or terrace.

-The hotel is conveniently located near the Saguaro National Park.
+The hotel is conveniently located near the Saguaro National Park, one of Arizona's best national parks.
 Hiking and mountain biking trails leave right from the resort.